-People are most creative when they’re in a state of flow, which is not a place that exists in the comfort zone, says Dr. Clark.
+Essentially, people are most creative when they’re in a state of flow, which is not a place that exists in the comfort zone, says Dr. Clark.
 “The discomfort is trumped by the experience of being in the zone, where the effort is reinforced by the pleasure of accomplishment, which creates a feedback loop of momentum.
-It can actually feel good to be out of your comfort zone in the momentum of creativity and productivity.”
+It can actually feel good to be out of your comfort zone when you experience the momentum of creativity and productivity.”

 If you’re constantly doing the same thing, day in and day out, it’s going to seriously throw you for a loop when your routine is disrupted.
-But if you regularly step outside of that, it’s easier for you to react when things unexpectedly don’t happen as you expect them to.
+But if you regularly step outside of that routine, it’s easier for you to react in an agile way when things don’t happen as you expected.
 “Practice makes perfect when it comes to adapting,” Dr. Clark says.
 “The more you deliberately stretch outside your comfort zone, the more comfortable you will become with doing so.”

-While undeniably comfortable, following the same routine day after day can feel super dull.
+While undeniably easy, following the same routine day after day can feel super dull.
 But stepping out of your comfort zone and into new experiences can help keep you from feeling stuck in life, says Klow.
-“Finding ways to have novel, new experiences can add depth and satisfaction,” he says.
+“Finding ways to regularly have novel experiences adds depth and satisfaction,” he says.

 Loading More Posts...